square/square-python-sdk/doc/models/list-dispute-evidence-response.md

 # List Dispute Evidence Response

-Defines fields in a ListDisputeEvidence response.
+Defines the fields in a `ListDisputeEvidence` response.

 ## Structure